bdpedigo/networks-course/docs/syllabus.md

 TODO

 ## Course description
 Networks represent data by describing a set of objects and the relations between them.
-Networks are ubiquitous in many fields of science; for example, they have been used to represent include social interactions, relationships between genes or protein sequences, and the connectivity of neurons in the brain.
+Networks are ubiquitous in many fields of science: for example, they have been used to represent social interactions, relationships between genes or protein sequences, and the connectivity of neurons in the brain.
 This project-based course will introduce students to the process of analyzing real-world network data in Python.
-Topics covered will include network representations, centrality and ranking measures, modularity and community detection, network embeddings, random graph models, graph matching, network hypothesis testing, and graph neural networks.
-Students will be expected to submit a very brief analysis (in Python) of some real-world network dataset for their final project.
-Familiarity with Python, statistics and linear algebra is very highly encouraged.
+Topics covered will include network representations, centrality and ranking measures, modularity and community detection, network embeddings, graph neural networks, random graph models, graph matching, and network hypothesis testing.
+This is a hands-on, project-based course - students will submit a brief analysis (in Python) of some real-world network dataset for their final project.
+Familiarity with Python, statistics, and linear algebra is very highly encouraged.

 ## Prerequisites
 ```{warning} The following prerequisites are highly recommended to take this course.
 Please talk to